GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 have the context of the structured data.
 Setter comments can be added to parameterize the field values of resources using this function.

->?
-Refer to `apply-setters` for easy understanding of setters.

 <!--mdtogo-->

 ### FunctionConfig